geomodulus/geocoder/README.md

 - New municipalities (Missisauga, Markham, Pickering, etc).
 - Points of Interest sourced from OSM.
-- Command-line GRPC client for high-throughput scripting.
+- Command-line GRPC server/client for high-throughput scripting.